What's A Wear Layer And Why This Luxury Vinyl Flooring Feature Matters MostApril 13, 2021

 On top of the wear layer is typically a clear, urethane-based coating with some sort of additive, although there are some products on the market that don’t include an extra coating.
 Many manufacturers incorporate additives like aluminum oxide, ceramic beads, or nylon beads into the wear layer’s coating.
 This serves as the first line of defense against scratches before wear-and-tear begins to show on the actual wear layer.

-MSI’s Cranton from the Cyrus series is a perfect example of the wear layer coating controlling the sheen.
-The brown and beige luxury vinyl tile features a matte finish and a 12-mil wear layer.
+MSI’s Kardigan luxury vinyl plank from the Cyrus series is a perfect example of the wear layer coating controlling the sheen.
+The bluish-grey luxury vinyl flooring features a matte finish and a 5-mil wear layer.

 The Wear Layer Thickness

 The thickness of the wear layer is not to be confused with the thickness of the plank.
 Wear layers are measured in mil, or a thousandth of an inch, not to be confused with mm, or millimeters.
 Wear layer vary in thickness from 4 mil to 40 mil.
 How thick of a wear layer you choose should be based on how high or rough your foot traffic may be from household members and guests to pets.
 Residential projects with foot traffic in an entryway or households with pets should stay in the 12-mil to 20-mil range, while lesser-used areas could handle a lower wear layer.
 For commercial projects, stick with a 20-mil to 40-mil wear layer for the best protection possible.